Playing for a purpose: Man plays piano for 24 hours for Waldo Canyon firefighters

+He was even able to forego using the bathroom the whole time.

-“I’ve been here the whole night,” said Sorrels.
+“I’ve been here the whole night,” Sorrels said.
 “Just pushing through to make it happen for the firefighters.”

 Sorrels has a personal connection that this community can get behind.